trillaman/SonarAutomated/readme.md

 ***

-This one is for automated using SonarQube Scanner - currently "working" for wordpress plugin page It's still require fixes for fully working and some improvements like watchdog for uploaded files and auto scanning them, but it works as alpha version
+This tool is for automated using of popular PHP static analysis tool.
+It's still require fixes for fully working and some improvements like watchdog for uploaded files and auto scanning them, but it works as very alpha version

 ### What's under the hood

 Currently it's based on:

-* Python with modules like requests, beautiful soup
+* Python with modules like requests, beautiful soup to scrap wordpress plugins site
-* Docker on Linux VM - slashes for directory not changing on system like Windows (todo)
+* Docker on Linux VM
-* os functions like curl, unzip and grep - so it's mostly designed for linux systems for now
+* OS functions like curl, unzip and grep - so it's mostly designed for linux systems for now

 ### How to use